Bylaws

 ARTICLE II.
 Aims and Objectives.

-The Rangelands Partnership is dedicated to providing public and private land managers as well as researchers, Extension professionals, and educators around the world with quality information, resources, and tools to improve management and ensure sustainability of the world’s rangelands.
+The Rangelands Partnership is a community of practice dedicated to providing public and private land managers, researchers, Extension professionals, and educators around the world with science-based information, resources, and tools to improve management and ensure sustainability of the world’s rangelands.
 The Partnership also facilitates communication among diverse audiences about key rangeland issues and management practices.

 ARTICLE III.
 Membership.

 [approved at March 2012 meeting by unanimous vote] Members may be from land grant universities or other institutions, agencies, and organizations which offer programs in rangeland science or management.
-Eligibility of institutions, agencies, or organizations for membership status will be determined by the Executive Committee.
+The eligibility of institutions, agencies, or organizations for membership status will be determined by the Executive Committee.
+To officially be a member of the RP, individuals must complete Appendix E of the WERA 1008.

 ARTICLE IV.
 Organization and Administration.